OfficeDev/Microsoft-Teams-Samples/samples/m365-actions-preview/nodejs/README.md

 ---

 # Actions across Microsoft 365

+This sample showcases how to create Teams apps using Actions in the Microsoft 365 app.
+It enhances task efficiency and user engagement by allowing users to interact directly with content and streamline workflows without switching between different apps.

 Developers have the power to enhance users' productivity by building Actions that streamline task completion, minimizing context switching across various applications.
 This feature not only benefits users by enabling them to accomplish tasks more efficiently, but it also enhances the visibility and user engagement of your app by